IAmAnthem/CanineCalculations/ReadMe.md

 # Release History
-- v0.78 - cleaning up extraneous files from development, I really should use .gitignore better
-- v0.79 - Mute all debugging messages, try/catch for KNOWNS.csv
 - v0.80 - No need for try/catch, just prompt the user to select a CSV file

 # How To Use This Repository (Stat-Canine.ps1)